Are Certes Enforcement Points (CEP) needed at each network location?

 Information about the network flows may be ordinary.
 However, only Certes CEPs can export information about Certes-proprietary constructs such as the names of the CEPs, the network sets, policies in action and enforced, set of flows that share the same group encryption key, etc. With this proprietary information, an analyzer can reveal actionable insights at a global level.
 Also, such information serves as historic evidence during future security audits, or formal reports to the organization’s senior management.

-We offer an encryption solution that is simple, scalable and uncomplicated.
+A technology solution that is simple, scalable and uncomplicated.

 Get In Contact Today